 As the Consumer Financial Protection Bureau notes, however, in some states a partial payment can restart the time period for how long the negative information appears on your credit reports.

 A partial payment can also restart the statute of limitations, or period of legal liability, for the debt.
 If the debt is still within the statute of limitations, a debt collection agency may choose to sue you for your unpaid debt.
+Each state has its own statute of limitations that determines how much time a debt collection agency has to take legal action, but for many states it ranges from three to six years.

 If you do pay off an account in collections, the collection agency may be able to contact the credit bureaus and remove the collection account from your credit reports before the seven-year mark.